In this week's Sex IDK column , certified sex educator and writer Emma McGowan addresses common STI myths and the facts you should know instead.

 First things first: There is no cure for HIV.
 However, a lot of people (and a lot of sex ed teachers) seem to have the impression that we're still in the first few years of the AIDS epidemic, when people were dying in droves.

 In reality, it's now possible to live with HIV and have a long, relatively healthy life.
 Some drugs help slow the growth of the virus, prevent symptoms, and make it so people aren't infectious, even if they're carrying the virus.
 Is it an easy life?
 Not necessarily.
-But it's also not the end of life.
+But it's also not the

 Myth #5: Herpes Means The End Of Sex